ls1intum/artemis-ansible-collection/roles/broker/README.md

 ```
 broker:
   url: # Broker hostname (Only used in the Artemis role)
-  user: # Broker username (Also used by the Artemis role)
+  username: # Broker username (Also used by the Artemis role)
   password: # Broker password (Also used by the Artemis role)
 ```